albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 ---

-# What is a docker file?
+# What is a Dockerfile?

-- A docker file is a text file, usually named `Dockerfile`, that contains a set of instructions used to create the docker image, that is, a filesystem
+- text file, usually named `Dockerfile`, that contains a set of instructions used to create the Docker image

-- Docker promotes reuse and a _docker file_ can extend another image
+- Docker promotes reuse and a _Dockerfile_ can extend another image

-  - For example, a _docker file_ hosting a Java application can extend another image that already has the Java Runtime installed and only customises the parts that it needs, rather that starting from scratch
+  - For example, a _Dockerfile_ hosting a Java application can extend another image that already has the Java Runtime installed and only customises the parts that it needs, rather that starting from scratch

 ---

-# Example of a docker file
+# Example of a Dockerfile

-- Following is a typical _docker file_ that hosts a Java application
+- Following is a typical _Dockerfile_ that hosts a Java application

   ```dockerfile
   FROM adoptopenjdk:8u252-b09-jre-hotspot-bionic